Julia252006/lab_work6/README.md

 Brain Academy.
 Python Course.
 Laboratory Work #6.6

 Create a module with name my_time.py with next code implementation:
  1. Import time and datetime modules
  2. After import statement set clock count for checking script execution time
  3. Print current time in format 'Tue May 24 14:09:17 2016’
  4. Print current time year
-5.Print current time day from the year begining
+ 5. Print current time day from the year begining
  6. Use time tuple convertion into string and create string line with next format '24 Mar 2015 12:14‘
  7. Use time convertion from string into time tuple and create object from string '19 Sep.
 2012 10:15'
  8. Check the difference with datime delta
  9. Print script execution time

 ```python
 import time  # import time module